AI Knowledge & LogicAI Analytics & Insights

 How it works

-After a conversation is closed, resolved, or handed off, the AI:
+The first time a conversation is closed or handed off, the AI:

 2. Evaluates each data collection field against the conversation